boudewijndanser/Student-Evaluation-Tool/README.md

 # Student Evaluation Tool
 > Final personal assignment made for Codaisseur

-The goal of this to make a tool which could be used to manage classes and students and evaluate them.
+The goal of this was to make a tool which could be used to manage classes and students and evaluate them.
 We were also asked to make an algorithm that would fetch a student to ask a question to, students with the lowest scores would get questions more often.

 I used OneToMany and ManyToOne relations for the TypeOrm database which then gives you the benefit of getting linked data with a single @Get.
 Setting it up was quite a challenge though!